CSE312: Web Applications

 Project

 You will work in a team of 4-5 students to create a web application.
 You have full freedom to choose your own team.
-You are allowed to form teams across different recitation and lecture sections, though you are responsible for resolving any logistics are complicated by this (eg. If you form a team across lecture sections, make sure everyone on the team is able to make one of the lecture sections for the presentation)
+You are allowed to form teams across different recitation sections.
+The project does not officially start until week 12 though you are welcome and encouraged to start much earlier

 Unlike the homework assignments, you are required to use libraries and frameworks on your project.
 The intent is that homework will show you how the protocols of Internet work, while the project will give you practice using the tools that you will actually use in the real world.